gaphor/gaphor/docs/windows.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

+To run local scripts in follow-on steps, also execute
+`Set-ExecutionPolicy RemoteSigned`.
+This allows for local PowerShell scripts
+to run without signing, but still requires signing for remote scripts.

 ### Git
 To setup a development environment in Windows first install
 [Git](https://gitforwindows.org) by executing as an adminstrator: